Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Predictive Provisioning

 Even though feedforward NNs have shown to outperform statistical models (e.g., ARIMA, FARIMA, etc.), recurrent NNs and their variants (e.g., LSTM, GRU) are the type of NNs that have gained considerable attention in the research community for network traffic prediction (see Table~\ref{list_models}).
 In general, a recurrent NN (RNN) is a type of artificial NN that contains a circular structure that feeds back the output of a unit as input to itself at the next iteration (i.e., the output is copied and reinjected to the recurrent network), in order to model temporal relationships (i.e., it keeps information about past inputs).
 Due to their internal memory, RNNs are in general considered suitable for dealing with sequential data (time series, natural language).
 Their advantage compared to feedforward NNs has been quantified, for example, in \cite{8126198, 8553653}.
 However, in ``original'' RNNs~\cite{PhysRevLett.59.2229}, issues have been reported in modeling long-term temporal relationships because the error vanishes due to the recurrent backpropagation process (i.e., due to the gradient vanishing problem it becomes difficult for a model to store long time-steps in its memory)~\cite{10.1142/S0218488598000094}.

 In order to address this issue, authors in~\cite{10.1162/neco.1997.9.8.1735} proposed long short-term memory (LSTM) networks.
 In general, LSTMs were shown to learn much faster than RNNs and have been proven effective for modeling long-range temporal dependencies of input data.
-LSTM networks are a modified version of original RNNs, consisting of more complex recurrent units or cells, which make it easier to remember past data in memory.
 Subsequently, gated recurrent units (GRUs)~\cite{https://doi.org/10.48550/arxiv.1412.3555} have been developed in order to reduce the computational cost of LSTMs, with GRUs being one of the most popular LSTM variants.
 Specifically, GRUs have fewer parameters than LSTMs, and performances of these two architectures vary depending on the problem.
 Feedforward NNs and recurrent neural network variants (i.e., RNNs, LSTMs, and GRUs) are applied and compared in \cite{8126198}.